top of page

 Join us on the Wellbeing Garden in 2025 to explore how we can apply Permaculture principles at a local level.

 Onsite sessions on the Wellbeing Garden at Hawbush Community Gardens, we are there most Fridays 10.00 -12.00.
-Join our newsletter for updates on visits and events or find us on our Tending Facebook Group
+Join our newsletter for updates on visits and events or find us on our Black Country Mother Garden Facebook Group